mrmacright/Metal-HUD-Mobile-Config/README.md

 ## Troubleshooting

 ### If you're seeing "No Devices", or "The Device must be paired before it can be connected"...

 Try the following:

-1. Close the App
+1. Close the Metal HUD Mobile Config

-2. Agree to "Xcode and Apple SDKs Agreement" by opening file "setup_xcode.sh" and press Agree.
-Close XCODE after pressing "Agree"
+2. Agree to "Xcode and Apple SDKs Agreement" by opening file "setup_xcode.sh" and press "Agree".
+Close XCODE after pressing "Agree", don't continue with other installs

 3. Unplug iPhone / iPad from Mac > Restart Mac > Reconnect iPhone / iPad to Mac